When words fail

 "We need in our research to use closely matched control subjects - in other words, we assess the language used by someone with brain damage against the language used by a healthy person of the same age, gender, education level and background," Ferguson explains.

 "But there is a range of variation in 'normal' language use so we need to determine that range and it is difficult to get large sets of data that capture the full variation.

 "This technology potentially gives us the capacity to analyse the language of thousands of different control subjects, therefore getting a more accurate representation of that 'normal' range.''

-Ferguson says the research, supported by the Faculty's Humanities Research Institute, is innovative in a number of ways, not least of which is the unusual nature of the collaboration.
+Ferguson says the research is innovative in a number of ways, not least of which is the unusual nature of the collaboration.

 "Speech pathology is a multidisciplinary field but I never thought I would be collaborating with a Shakespearean scholar - I think we can safely assume that is a world first," she laughs.